brightspot/react-examples/cors-configuration/README.md

 # Cors Configuration

+"Cross-Origin Resource Sharing ([CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS)) is an HTTP-header based mechanism that allows a server to indicate any origins (domain, scheme, or port) other than its own from which a browser should permit loading resources." - MDN Web Docs

+CORS adds security against [Cross Site Request Forgery](https://owasp.org/www-community/attacks/csrf) when configured correctly.
+The configuration relaxes the [Same Origin Policy](https://developer.mozilla.org/en-US/docs/Web/Security/Same-origin_policy) to ensure that a trusted domain is whitelisted to grant access to data from an API placed on another domain and/or port.
+If CORS is not set up as intended, the front-application will run into problems and will be blocked from retrieving or sending any data to the server.

-This example will use JS Classes and the [Brightspot GraphQL API](https://www.brightspot.com/documentation/brightspot-cms-developer-guide/latest/graphql-api) to generate a GraphQL Content Delivery API endpoint (CDA) to then connect to a front-end application and demonstrate how to easily manage and debug common [CORS]('https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS') issues in an app to streamline development and better secure production applications.
+This example uses JS Classes and the [Brightspot GraphQL Content Delivery API (CDA) endpoint](https://www.brightspot.com/documentation/brightspot-cms-developer-guide/latest/graphql-api) to demonstrate how to easily manage and debug common [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) issues in an app to streamline development and better secure production applications.

 ## Running the example application